tractr/directus-sync/website/docs/intro.md

 ## Next Steps

-- Check the [Requirements](getting-started/requirements.md) to ensure your environment is ready
 - Follow the [Installation](getting-started/installation.md) guide to set up Directus Sync
 - Learn about the basic [Usage](getting-started/usage.md) and available commands